 While attending law school, Leo Garbuzov worked as a law clerk in Boston Massachusetts, and in Birmingham Michigan.
-Since becoming an attorney, he has worked for several Michigan and Ohio based law firms specializing in areas including intellectual property litigation, civil litigation, family law litigation, and criminal defense.
+Since becoming an attorney, he has worked for several law firms specializing in intellectual property litigation, family law, civil litigation and criminal defense.
 Leo has also conducted extensive research and authored or contributed to legal publications pertaining to business law, employment law, immigration law, and intellectual property law.

 Leo Garbuzov founded the Garbuzov Law Firm, PLLC in December, 2009.
 Since that time, he has been assisting clients with a variety of legal matters, specializing primarily in family law, criminal law, civil litigation, immigration, real estate and probate law.
 During that time he has represented a variety of clients ranging from private persons to international corporations.
 He is especially proud of working extensively with the Hispanic, Russian, Ukrainian, Arabic and Asian communities within the State of Michigan.